 On this document you can find details about the Analytics tracking component available in Analytics Insights for WP.
 The Tag Manager tracking is not covered by this documentation page.

-The Universal Analytics tracking feature works out of the box, being functional immediately after plugin authorization, without requiring any additional configuration.
+Google Analytics 4 tracking feature works out of the box, being functional immediately after plugin authorization, without requiring any additional configuration.

 If you are an advanced analytics user or you have some particular tracking requirements, a complete tracking code customization is possible through plugin’s options.